 Making baby food

 You don’t need to add butter, oil, or salt and pepper to baby food.
 Babies have supertasting abilities unlike us adults so they don’t need flavor enhancers.

-If your baby is super little, blend it very very well.
-If your baby is over 7 or 8 months, blend it less.
+If your baby is super young, blend it very very well.
+For babies over 7 or 8 months, blend it less.
 If your baby is over 9 or 10 months, you can even just smash it with a fork.
 As baby grows, they need more texture to learn how to manipulate food.